皇家华人

 Prior to her role at the NFU, Ali worked for an agricultural PR company, working across a number of different global businesses within the sector.
 This emphasised the importance of good communication, particularly for an industry that is often mis-represented, and making sure the wider population understand farming principles and the challenges it faces.

-Outside of work Ali is usually helping out on the farm, spending time with her black Labrador, playing hockey, or enjoying Herefordshire’s social farming community.
-In recent years she also completed the Tesco Future Farmers Foundation which was a fantastic programme that enabled her to meet and learn from top industry professionals and senior executives in retail and food businesses across the supply chain.Ìý
+Outside of work Ali is usually helping out on the farm, spending time with her black Labrador, playing hockey, or enjoying Herefordshire鈥檚 social farming community.
+In recent years she also completed the Tesco Future Farmers Foundation which was a fantastic programme that enabled her to meet and learn from top industry professionals and senior executives in retail and food businesses across the supply chain.听

 Rhonda Thompson

-Rhonda’s passion is to engage with members and the next generation and encourage them to make the mostÌýof the significant benefits they get from being a member of the NFU.
+Rhonda鈥檚 passion is to engage with members and the next generation and encourage them to make the most of the significant benefits they get from being a member of the NFU.

 Prior to joining the NFU, she worked as business development manager at Bishop Burton and Riseholme colleges from 2015 to 2018.
 Here she worked with industry partners including Asda to conduct on-farm practical trials with students.
-She also secured funding of £75,000 from the Prince's Countryside Fund to help deliver and develop the Farm Management Development Programme brought with her from her previous role at the Royal Agricultural University (RAU).
+She also secured funding of 拢75,000 from the Prince's Countryside Fund to help deliver and develop the Farm Management Development Programme brought with her from her previous role at the RAU (Royal Agricultural University).
 The programme focus was to help develop young people in management roles either on the family farm or in employment, to instil confidence and to create groups of like-minded individuals who would become lifelong friends.
+Being part of the students鈥 passion and enthusiasm for the industry was very infectious.

-Previous to working at the colleges she worked at the RAU co-ordinating Business Management and Leadership Development training programmes for the Worshipful Company of Farmers, John Edgar Trust and Institute of Agricultural Management from 2005 to 2015.Ìý
+Previous to working at the colleges she worked at the RAU co-ordinating Business Management and Leadership Development training programmes for the Worshipful Company of Farmers, John Edgar Trust and Institute of Agricultural Management from 2005 to 2015.
+She was fortunate in meeting many who attended these courses or spoke on them again when she moved to Lincolnshire.

 Gabriella Gregory